Developer-Autodesk/model.derivative-swift-sample/README.md

 *This sample is part of the [Developer-Autodesk/Autodesk-View-and-Data-API-Samples](https://github.com/Developer-Autodesk/autodesk-view-and-data-api-samples) repository.*

-A Swift MacOS sample that illustrates what is doable with Autodesk View And Data API
+A MacOS sample written in [Swift](https://developer.apple.com/swift/) that illustrates what is doable with Autodesk View And Data API

 * Upload a file to bucket
 * Start translation